 Physical Activity Guidelines for Americans - This U.S. Department of Health & Human Services website provides information based on the 2008 guidelines, including Be Active Your Way: A Guide for Adults.
 Información en Español: Manténgase Activo a Su Manera: Guía para Adultos.

 DrWeil.com™ - This website is a consumer resource for healthy living based on an integrative medicine philosophy.
-Sections include Ask Dr. Weil, health centers covering various conditions and gender groups, supplements and herbs, and balanced living.
+Sections include Ask Dr. Weil, “health centers” about various conditions and age/gender groups, supplements and herbs, and balanced living.

 Healthfinder.gov - This U.S. Department of Health & Human Services website has information on more than 1,600 health topics.
 There is a quick search to find information based on age/gender.
-The Quick Guide to Healthy Living includes information on nutrition and fitness, important screening tests, heart health, and everyday health and wellness, as well as sections for parents, women, and older adults.
-Includes interactive Personal Health Tools to check your health, get personalized advice, and track your health.
+The Quick Guide to Healthy Living page includes information on nutrition and fitness, important screening tests, heart health, and everyday health and wellness, as well as sections for parents, women, and older adults.
+Includes interactive PHR (Personal Health Tools) to check your health, get personalized advice, and track your health.
 Información en Español.

 Medline Plus: Healthy Living - U.S. National Library of Medicine and the National Institutes of Health provide links to other websites on a variety of healthy living topics.